douglasF5/tourism-and-co-flutter-demo/README.md

 ## Extra notes

-- As an exercise, this project wasn’t focused on advanced optimizations regarding data storage, processing, accessibility, scalability, cross-browser compatibilities, etc. There’s still a lot to be done about it.
-- As most projects, this one is not bug/error-free.
-If you find any bug or unexpected behavior, feel free to get in touch, here is my email - dfaferreira46@gmail.com
+- This project is purely a practical exercise intended for developing and/or showcasing my skills in the tools/techniques/concepts mentioned above.
+It's not meant to be a complete production-ready solution.
+If you have any questions or simply want to chat about it, feel free to reach out!